 - Removing as much excess water as humanly possible from the thawed spinach is essential.
 It's the only way to ensure the creamed spinach is thick, creamy, and not soupy or watery.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+- You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Give them a good stir before reheating and serving them, and reheat them gently in the microwave, covered, at 50% power.
-You can also reheat them on the stove on low heat or in a 250°F oven.
+You can also reheat them on the stove on low heat or in a 350°F oven.

 Nutrition per Serving